-July / August 10 July - 6 August: Marlborough College Summer School Marlborough College Summer School will take place 11 July to 7 August 2021 and host over 500 courses encompassing the creative arts, history, science, body and mind, life skills, sport and country pursuits.
 16 July - 4 September: Longleat A Celebration of Summer Live performances and a spectacular show each day on the stage in the Main Square.

 22 July - 24 July: Iford Manor Jazz Festival With music gently wafting over the garden, discover the woodlands, Japanese Garden, cloister, casita, orchard, loggia and so much more.
 Musicians will be located across the garden with performances at different times and places throughout.
 A rare opportunity to enjoy a picnic in the garden.
-September / October 9 September - 11 September: Longleat Sky Safari Longleat's hot air balloon festival returns!
+September / October 8 September - 10 September: Longleat Sky Safari Longleat's hot air balloon festival returns!
 The biggest annual hot air balloon festival in Europe will be bigger, bolder and balloon-ier than ever.
 The skies above the Estate will come to life with all the vibrant colours of the rainbow as 200 hot air balloons take to the air in an astounding procession.
 Followed on Friday, Saturday and Sunday evening by a stunning night glow set to music - a sight not to be missed!
 29 September - 2 October: Marlborough Litfest The festival programme is being finalised but includes fiction, non-fiction, poetry events, workshops, debut novelists, award-winning established names, children's authors and more!
-November / December Bonfire and firework celebrations throughout Wiltshire November - January Selected dates check website for dates: Longleat Festival of Light: The illuminating lantern spectacle will see hundreds of silk-strewn scenes and digital installations embellishing the ornate Longleat Estate once more, bringing the spirit of the festive season to lustrous light.
-26 November - 8 January: Salisbury Playhouse, Cinderella This year the pantomime magic returns at Salisbury Playhouse.
-3 December - 2 January: Wyvern Theatre and Arts Centre.
-Beauty and the Beast Make memories this Christmas with this fun-filled, family friendly fairy-tale which has all the ingredients for a truly memorable pantomime.
+November / December Bonfire and firework celebrations throughout Wiltshire November - January Selected dates check website for dates: Longleat Festival of Light:

+The illuminating lantern spectacle will see hundreds of silk-strewn scenes and digital installations embellishing the ornate Longleat Estate once more, bringing the spirit of the festive season to lustrous light.
+25 November - 7 January: Salisbury Playhouse, Dick Whittington Dick Whittington arrives at Salisbury Playhouse in November 2023 for the ultimate Christmas adventure!
+2 December - 31 December: Wyvern Theatre and Arts Centre, Snow White Mirror mirror on the wall - which is the best pantomime of them all?
+The Wyvern Theatre's Snow White of course!
 Various dates throughout November and December: